STCSNN: High energy efficiency spike-train level spiking neural networks with spatio-temporal conversion: Experiments and results

 \section{Experiments and results}

-In this section, we first evaluate the proposed SLSSNN on four static datasets, Fashion-MNIST\cite{xiao2017fashion}, CIFAR-10\cite{krizhevsky2009learning}, CIFAR-100\cite{krizhevsky2009learning}, TinyImageNet\cite{hansen2015tiny}, and one and neuromorphic dataset, DVS-CIFAR10\cite{li2017cifar10} with different structures of SNNs.
-And we compared our method with several previously reported state-of-the-art results with the same or similar networks, including different SNNs trained by BP-based methods and converted SNNs.
+In this section, we first evaluate the proposed STCSNN on four static datasets, Fashion-MNIST\cite{xiao2017fashion}, CIFAR-10\cite{krizhevsky2009learning}, CIFAR-100\cite{krizhevsky2009learning}, TinyImageNet\cite{hansen2015tiny}, and one and neuromorphic dataset, DVS-CIFAR10\cite{li2017cifar10} with different structures of SNNs.
+We compared our method with several previously reported state-of-the-art results with the same or similar networks, including different SNNs trained by BP-based methods and converted SNNs.
 We also study the influence of initial threshold voltages and the length of the spike trains to show the tradeoff between accuracy and latency.
-Finally, we count the number of spikes for different datasets and analyze energy consumption of SLSSNNs.
+Finally, we count the number of spikes for different datasets and analyze the energy consumption of STCSNNs.